-- share capital of the Company stated at its par value as specified in the Company's Articles of Association and entered in the court register, - share premium is stated in the proceeds from the issue of shares in the amount exceeding the par value of shares, less transactions costs related to public share issue, - own shares are stated at purchase price and presented in equity with a negative sign, - reserve capital for buyback of own shares is created based on the resolution of General Shareholders' Meeting, - other comprehensive income includes currency translation differences and actuarial profits and losses arising from the actuarial valuation of provisions for pensions and related benefits, - retained earnings comprising profit/(loss) distributions, undistributed profit/(loss), and net profit/(loss) for the reporting period to which given financial statements relate.
+- share capital of the Company stated at its par value as specified in the Company's Articles of Association and entered in the court register; - share premium is stated in the proceeds from the issue of shares in the amount exceeding the par value of shares, less transaction costs related to public share issue; - own shares are stated at purchase price and presented in equity with a negative sign; - reserve capital for buyback of own shares is created based on the resolution of General Shareholders' Meeting; - other comprehensive income include actuarial profits and losses arising from the actuarial valuation of provisions for pensions and related benefits; - retained earnings comprising profit/(loss) distributions, undistributed profit/(loss), and net profit/(loss) for the reporting period to which given financial statements relate.

 Transaction cost related to the public share issue is taken to equity and reduces the share premium account as at the share issue date.
+Transaction costs related to buyback of own shares reduce reserve capital created based on the resolution of General Shareholders' Meeting.

-3.17 Bank loan liabilities
+2.16 Bank loan liabilities